yvelikova/axway-open-docs/content/en/docs/apimgr_concepts/apigtw_introduction.md

 API Gateway accelerates performance as follows:

-* **Processing offload**
+**Processing offload**:

 You can use API Gateway to offload the heavy lifting of XML from application servers, and on to the network.
 This frees up resources on application servers and enables applications to run faster.
-Axway's patented high-performance core XML acceleration engine, coupled with hardware acceleration ensures wire speed network performance.

-**Acceleration engine**\
+**Acceleration engine**:

-* The core acceleration engine is integrated into API Gateway to accelerate the essential XML security primitives.
+The core acceleration engine is integrated into API Gateway to accelerate the essential XML security primitives.
 This engine provides XML processing at faster levels than those performed by common JAXP implementations in application servers and other applications that sit downstream from API Gateway.
 The acceleration engine performs Document Object Model (DOM) processing, XPath, JSON Path, XSLT conversion, and validation of XML and JSON.

-**Data enrichment**\
+**Data enrichment**:

 API Gateway can automatically populate content in XML and JSON documents from sources such as databases.
 By putting this functionality on to the network infrastructure, data is automatically populated in messages before they reach the consuming services.
 This simplifies and accelerates applications in ESBs and application servers.